Uber Says It Will Apply For Self-Driving Permit In California

 Then set fire to her, and threw her flaming body onto a bus full of orphans.

 If we walk out that door, we are not coming back..
-(Score:2)
+(Score:3)

 Bleeding Money (Score:2)